Herring Cove Provincial Park Reserve

 Herring Cove Provincial Park Reserve Halifax Nova Scotia Hiking Trail look off bluffs

-Directly adjacent to the lot are 3 benches with fantastic views.
+Adjacent to the parking lot are 3 benches with fantastic views.
 A newly built memorial also provides a great place to sit and enjoy the views.
 You need not travel any further than a few feet from the parking lot to take in Herring Cove in all its coastal glory.
 Those looking to explore further can hike along the shoreline for a short, up-and-back return trip of 2km in total.

 Coastal Hiking Trail